hawk/lux/doc/lux.md

 It is also possible to use no shell wrapper at all by omitting the `Executable` value (or simply set it to the empty string "").

+**--post\_commit\_cmd**
+**--post\_commit\_cmd \[CleanupCmd\]**
+Enable centrally defined cleanup code to be run after those test cases where the "normal" cleanup fails.
+The purpose of this is to make it possible to report and possibly undo unwanted side effects which the cleanup code have failed to handle.
+A workaround for sloppy written test cases which may make a test suite more stable.

+When a test case fails in its `cleanup`, a shell named `post_commit` will be started, the `CleanupCmd` string will be sent to the shell and the shell prompt will be waited for.

 **--line\_term Chars**
 Specify the character sequence added to the end of lines sent to a shell.
 It defaults to `\n`.